mohammadarahman/docs/docs/Coding/carch/carch.md

 	cpu -> cache => Memory ->io devices
 	250ps   1 ns     100ns      10ns
 	500bytes  64KB    1GB        1TB.

+	Each core has L1 cache and L2 cache but L3 cache is common for all core.

 word
 line/block = multiple words